Temporary Food Event Permit

 If you are providing consumables to the public from a wheeled unit (including but not limited to an ice chest, vehicle, bike, pushcart, and trailer), then you need a permit.

-Familiarize yourself with the AFD Mobile Food Vending Checklist (pdf) (Spanish (pdf)).
-All mobile vendors/trailers at special events are subject to a fire inspection; food trucks may require an onsite fire inspection as well.
+All mobile vendors/trailers at special events are subject to a fire inspection, and food trucks may also require an on-site inspection.

 Additionally, the permit issued by Austin Public Health doesn’t allow for vending on the right-of-way (parking space, sidewalk, and/or street).
 A ROWMAN (Right-of-Way Management Approval Network) Permit from the Austin Transportation Department is required for food truck vending in the right-of-way.